walmartlabs/lacinia/docs/tutorial/testing-1.rst

 .. ex:: 4388d0d7974e498fb600da77a2d7915c8e8a0812 dev-resources/clojure_game_geek/test_utils.clj

-This is located in the ``dev-resource`` folder, so that it won't be confused for tests.
+This is located in the ``dev-resource`` folder, so that that Leiningen won't treat it as a namespace containing tests to execute.

 Over time, we're likely to add a number of little tools here to make tests more clear and concise.